tevoran/T3Vtech/doc/API.md

 For showing the current frame the engine's update function is used.
 It clears the screen to black for the next frame as well.

+It is important to note that the software renderer only starts to render when the update function is reached.
+The regular object render calls just put the vertices into the waiting queue.
+This arises as a necessity as synchronizing the render threads has a certain cost.

 ```cpp
 te.update();
 ```